 A visit to Portugal will also introduce you to lots of vegetable-based soups and stews, especially in the northern winters.
 If you’re looking to retire somewhere with loads of fresh and tasty food options, Portugal may be the right choice for you.

 Beyond the healthy options, Portugal offers local delicacies that are sought around the globe.
 Their world-famous Porto, or port wine, is famous for a reason – the fortified wine is produced in the Duoro region in the northern part of the country, and is a perfect dessert wine.
 You’ll also want to try their signature pastry, pastel de nata, a delectable custardy dessert.

 Some other adventurous local specialties include polvo à la Lagareiro, or an octopus stew, as well as morcilla, or Portuguese blood sausage.

 Portugal is proud to have fantastic healthcare with plenty of world-class doctors and medical facilities.
 Non-residents will want to make sure to purchase international health coverage (like Expat Financial), but will still find out-of-pocket costs to be much lower than in the US.
-Note that like many countries, Portugal will more than likely require you to buy international healthcare to be allowed for long-term entry into the country.
+For information on healthcare system for expats in Portugal visit Expat Financial website.

 Ease of Travel

 While taking a trip from the US to European destinations like Rome, Athens, Paris, or Stockholm might take a lot of planning and saving, visiting these areas from within Europe is shockingly low-cost and easy.
 Lisbon and Porto in particular have large airports that frequently offer service to destinations across Europe, making a weekend trip to other dream destinations as simple as packing your carry-on.